PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/LANGUAGE.md

 You can play with the online editor [here](https://viniciusgerevini.github.io/clyde/).

-# Super Clyde
+# Bonnie

-Super Clyde is a sucessor to Clyde in terms of its features and scope.
+Bonnie is a offshoot of [Clyde](https://github.com/viniciusgerevini/clyde).
-Super Clyde manages the data of multiple clyde files allowing for cross file communication without the user needing to do this themselves.
+Bonnie manages the data of multiple clyde files allowing for cross file communication without the user needing to do this themselves.
 It also supports mid dialogue events and variables.

 ### Principles